 Committed to using financial, natural and human resources wisely without compromising the ability of future generations to meet their needs

 Focusing on the future while creating value today.

 Our financial performance and sustainability strategy are mutually beneficial.
 We leverage our strong financial performance to invest in the sustainability efforts that we believe in—a pillar of The Greif Way.
 Our sustainability strategy enables stronger sales, increased efficiency and reduced costs that create greater value for our shareholders.

 We work closely with our customers to create new and innovative products.
 Our collaborative approach to product innovation and end-of-life solutions enables us to support our customers in solving the business challenges they face while lowering input costs and contributing to sustainability performance.

 Our colleagues make these efforts possible.
 We are creating a workplace that our colleagues want to participate in by creating a safe and productive environment.
-We focus on employee retention and development to ensure our colleagues have a customer service mindset and do business The Greif Way.
+We focus on colleague retention and development to ensure our colleagues have a customer service mindset and do business The Greif Way.

-Our 2019 financial goals include:
+Our 2020 financial goals are: